PLEASE COMPLETE OUR APPLICATION FOR BAPTISM BY CLICKING HERE

 How long is a Baptism ceremony?

 Sunday Mass with Baptism is typically about an hour and ten minutes.
-A private Baptism service is about twenty-five minutes without Mass and about forty minutes with Mass.
+A private Baptism service is about thirty-five to forty minutes.
+Bilingual services are somewhat longer.
 An emergency Baptism service, which is done only in exigent situations, takes about fifteen minutes or less.

 When should I arrange my baby’s baptism?